 Ultimately, to be a great leader, you need to be able to “look in the mirror and do a good, solid, tough assessment of yourself.”
 Because if you can’t identify areas for improvement in yourself (or in your business), your growth is going to stagnate.
 And, to quote Jocko, “the minute you start stagnating your improvement, and you don’t try and get better, that’s when you start moving backward.”

 Want more leadership lessons like this?
-Make sure you’re subscribed to Seeking Wisdom.
-New episodes drop every other Monday.
+Listen to all of the Seeking Wisdom episodes here

 Editor’s Note: This article was originally published in January 2019 and has been updated to reflect new information.